Dysphoric milk ejection reflex: History

 The first documented reference to a hormonally based negative emotional reaction while breastfeeding was found online in a forum in June 2004.
 Prior to the launch of D-MER.org the phenomenon was unknown, unnamed, misunderstood and rarely mentioned or talked about.
 The term dysphoric milk ejection reflex (D-MER) came from Alia Macrina Heise who described it in 2007.
 It was chosen due to the emotional reaction (dysphoria) to milk let-down (milk ejection reflex).
 The "milk ejection reflex" is abbreviated among lactation professionals and referred to as the M-E-R. In 2008 a team of lactation consultants, headed up by Diane Wiessinger, worked together and consulted with other medical professionals to do a preliminary investigation to better understand D-MER.
 Case reports and case series have been published on the topic.
 A 2019 study reported a prevalence rate of 9.1%.
 An October 2021 review of literature published to that date reported:

-Due to poor public awareness of D-MER and the scarcity of evidence-based literature, many mothers may mistake D-MER for postpartum depression especially given its atypical symptomatic manifestations, and lactation practitioners and health care providers may also barely recognize D-MER.
-Another challenge in the management of D-MER is that mental health professionals may lack knowledge about lactation or training in lactation management.
+Due to poor public awareness of D-MER and the scarcity of evidence-based literature, many mothers may mistake D-MER for postpartum depression, especially given its atypical symptomatic manifestations.
+Additionally, lactation practitioners and health care providers may have limited recognition of D-MER.
+Another challenge in managing D-MER is that mental health professionals may lack knowledge about lactation or training in lactation management.
 This makes it necessary to educate mothers because educated mothers are usually better at handling postpartum situations if they are prepared in advance.